-To fully enjoy the sport, windsurfers should be comfortable in the water, be strong swimmers and possess a certain measure of strength, balance, coordination, and attention.
+To fully enjoy the sport, windsurfers should be comfortable in the water, be strong swimmers, and possess a certain measure of strength, balance, coordination, and attention.

 It is best for beginners and intermediate-level windsurfers to learn and practice in standing-level water surrounded by land, such as a lake or saltwater bay or alcove.
 Advanced to expert windsurfers can ride waves in the ocean.
-Windsurfing instructors usually begin the instructional process on land to guide students through a start-up sequence so girls can orient themselves to the equipment and know what to do when they get in the water.
+Windsurfing instructors usually begin the instructional process on land to guide students through a start-up sequence so participants can orient themselves to the equipment and know what to do when they get in the water.

-Surfer Today: How to Sail
+• Surfer Today: How to Sail

+Include Girl Scout Members with Disabilities.
 Talk to Girl Scout members with disabilities and their caregivers.
 Ask about needs and accommodations.
 Always be sure to contact the lake or beach area park office and the instructor or facility hosting the event in advance to ensure they are able to accommodate those with disabilities.
+Learn about water safety for children with special needs.

 Equity.
-In addition to physical and social-emotional disabilities, consider the history, culture, and past experiences of the Girl Scout members in your troop that could affect their ability to equally participate in an activity.
+Consider the history, culture, and past experiences of the Girl Scout members in your troop that could affect their ability to equally participate in an activity.
 Work with members and families to understand how an activity is perceived.
 Ensure that all Girl Scout members and their families feel comfortable and have access to whatever is needed to fully participate, such as proper equipment, prior experiences, and the skills needed to enjoy the activity.
+Learn about equity in sailing through the stories of sailors of many different identities and experiences.